rohan-ramani/aissemble/DRAFT_RELEASE_NOTES.md

 New projects generated on version 1.13.0 of aiSSEMBLE will use Poetry 2.x.
 With this update, the minimum version of Python supported by aiSSEMBLE is updated from 3.8 to 3.9.

 ## Habushu 3.0 upgrade
-Starting with aiSSEMBLE version 1.13.0, newly generated projects will use Habushu [3.0.0](https://github.com/TechnologyBrewery/habushu/releases/tag/habushu-3.0.0).
-This release includes several significant improvements, most notably support for UV, a modern Python packaging and build tool comparable to Poetry.
+Habushu has been upgraded to [version 3.0](https://github.com/TechnologyBrewery/habushu/releases/tag/habushu-3.0.0).
 Because Habushu 3 has dropped support for other containerization approaches, aiSSEMBLE will now use the [containerize-dependencies feature](https://github.com/TechnologyBrewery/habushu/blob/dev/docs/CONFIGURATION_README.md#containerization-configurations) to package PySpark and Machine Learning pipelines.
-Users should update their `<project-name>-docker/<project-name>-<training-step-name>-docker/src/main/resources/Dockerfile` with the appropriate `#HABUSHU_BUILDER_STAGE` and `#HABUSHU_FINAL_STAGE` tags to utilize the new behavior.
-For more information, reference the [examples](https://github.com/TechnologyBrewery/habushu/blob/dev/examples/poetry/habushu-poetry-containerize/README.md) provided by Habushu.
+The Habushu project has [examples](https://github.com/TechnologyBrewery/habushu/blob/dev/examples/poetry/habushu-poetry-containerize/README.md) to help illustrate how containerization works.

 ## Dependency Upgrades
 | Dependency                          | from          | to                                                   | Reason/Note                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |